+11. Buy frozen rather than pre-cooked

-Frozen foods are often a better deal, price-wise. than buying the pre-cooked version.
+Frozen foods are often a better deal, price-wise. then buying the pre-cooked version.

 12. Check unit prices when evaluating a sale

 Compare sizes and quantities when evaluating prices to see if there is a reasonable saving.
 Sometimes the price by the unit is cheaper and there may be less waste in the long run.

 13. Start shopping in the middle aisles versus the fruits and veggies section

 By starting here, you can shorten your time spent in the grocery store.
 Starting in the fruits and veggies aisle, the many colors tend to keep us into this section for longer than we need to be there and we tend to forget about the other items we need to buy.